 6. Entries become the property of the Kentucky Secretary of State's Office and may be used for other purposes with credit to the author.
 Winning entries will be posted on the Secretary of State's website and may be used for other civic-related material.

-7. All guidelines must be met for any entry to be considered by contest judges.
+must be met for any entry to be considered by contest judges.

 Write a slogan that addresses voting, voter registration, and/or elections in Kentucky.